 When?

-29th August - 16th December 2022
+28th August - 15th December 2023

 What time?

 Students are required to complete 30 hours of placement each week.
-The hours of attendance must be of "University character", i.e. between 8am and 6pm on weekdays.
-In addition, students must be provided with at least one half-day each week of no less than four consecutive hours, between 8am and 6pm on weekdays, to allow for uninterrupted time to complete academic work.
+The hours of attendance must be of "University character", i.e. between 8am and 6pm on weekdays only.

+In addition, students must be provided with at least one half-day each week of no less than four consecutive hours (between 8am and 6pm on weekdays), to allow for uninterrupted time to complete academic work.
 Students will attend placement for 30 hours each week according to a timetable agreed with the Training Establishment.

-Breaks: Students must be provided with appropriate breaks in accordance with legislation, and this time is not counted as part of their 30 hours placement per week.
+Breaks: Students must be provided with appropriate breaks in accordance with legislation.
+This time is not counted as part of their 30 hours placement per week.